roitraining/GKE-Remix/pod_security.md

     You should see an error indicating the pod won't be created.

-8. In the Console, go to Log Explorer, and enter the following query:
+8. In the Console, go to Logs Explorer, and enter the following query:

     ```
     resource.type="k8s_cluster"